UNCLASSIFIED (U)

 (7) Whether the employee has demonstrated emotional instability (as determined by the Office of Medical Services (MED));

-(8) Whether the employee has exhibited financial or fiscal management irresponsibility that interferes with his or her performance of duty;
+(8) Whether the employee has exhibited financial or fiscal management irresponsibility that interferes with their performance of duty;

-(9) Whether a past investigation concerning the employee documents a serious allegation concerning misconduct, suitability, or professional ethics that could be exploited by a FIS;
+(9) Whether a past investigation concerning the employee documents a serious allegation concerning misconduct, suitability, or professional ethics that could be exploited by a FIE;

 (10) Whether the employee has had more than one previous assignment to the same critical HUMINT threat post;